2002 Austrian Grand Prix: Race

-At the start of the final lap, Barrichello led his teammate Michael Schumacher by one second.
-As Barrichello entered the final corner, Ferrari technical director Ross Brawn informed Michael Schumacher over the radio his teammate would yield to him.
+At the start of the final lap, Barrichello led Michael Schumacher by one second.
+As Barrichello entered the final corner, Brawn informed Michael Schumacher over the radio his teammate would yield to him.
 When Barrichello braked in the final 100 to 50 yd to comply with Ferrari's instruction, Michael Schumacher slowed more than his teammate because he had hoped that no team orders would be applied.
 Schumacher passed Barrichello for his fourth win in a row in 2002, and the 58th of his career in a time of 1 hour, 33 minutes and 51.562 seconds at an average speed of 196.334 km/h.
 Barrichello was 0.182 seconds behind in second position with Montoya 17.7 seconds adrift in third.
 Montoya's teammate Ralf Schumacher finished in fourth place.
 Fisichella was fifth and took the first two points of the season for the Jordan team.
 Coulthard took the final point in sixth position, ahead of Button's Renault and the Toyota cars of Salo and McNish.
 A loss of hydraulic pressure caused Villeneuve's engine to fail on the final lap; he was classified tenth.
 Frentzen and Webber for the Arrows and Minardi teams were the final finishers, albeit two laps behind the race winner.

 Post-race

 The Ferrari team were booed, jeered, whistled at and given a thumbs down signal by the crowd in parc fermé and on the podium.
 Michael Schumacher insisted Barrichello mount the first step on the podium, as "Deutschlandlied" was played.
-Schumacher then stood beside his teammate when Il Canto degli Italiani played.
+Schumacher then stood beside his teammate when "Il Canto degli Italiani" played.
 Wolfgang Schüssel, the Chancellor of Austria, presented the winner's trophy to Schumacher who proceeded to give it to Barrichello.
 Barrichello's race engineer Gabriele Delli Colli joined him on the podium to receive the winning manufacturer's award.
-Later, in the press conference, where loud boos were heard, Barrichello said of the situation, "I'm going through a period of a very good time of my life.
+Later in the press conference, where loud boos were heard, Barrichello said of the situation, "I'm going through a period of a very good time of my life.
 I'm becoming a better person, a better driver, so there's no point in arguing.
 I think my determination will bring me a lot more wins, so that's the way I see it, so there's no point arguing."
-Michael Schumacher said he understood Ferrari's decision, "the team is investing a lot of money for one sort of target and imagine in the end it wouldn't be enough by this amount of points, how stupid would we look?"
+Michael Schumacher said he understood Ferrari's decision as "the team is investing a lot of money for one sort of target and imagine in the end it wouldn't be enough by this amount of points, how stupid would we look?"
 Montoya said the two safety car periods allowed him to pass his teammate Ralf Schumacher, "Ralf was quite quick out of the pits as well, but I managed to get a few laps in really quick right before the stop and that was enough."